#014 - 11/06/24

 I realized the key is in both the body { height: 100vh; } and header { position: sticky; top: 0; }.
 If you set the body's height to anything else or use any unit other than vh or use a property for 'position' other than sticky, it doesn't work.

-You can see the section on position here or the section on units here on my CSS Deep Dive for a bit more on those sujects.
+You can see the section on position here or the section on units here on my Web Dev Deep Dive for a bit more on those sujects.

 Anyway, just wanted to share that while I continue to work on the revamping of the site's layout.